alexrintt/kanade/README.md

 Please, fill a issue with a printscreen or a small description of the bug, thx.

-### Imrprove the App
+### Improvements

-Any idea is welcome, please, add a issue to discuss better about a feature or any improvement, thx.
+Any ideas are welcome, please add a issue to further discuss a feature or any improvement, thx.

 <h2 align="center">
   Open Source